How to Remove Limescale Easily

-Limescale is probably one of those little things that we wish would disappear from the face of the earth… forever!
+Limescale is one of those little things that we wish would disappear from the earth forever!

-Limescale doesn’t just make your things look old, they can actually eventually ruin your things and render them useless.
+Limescale doesn’t just make your things look old, it can actually ruin your things and render them useless.
+Sinks, taps, showerheads, glass, kettles, washing machines, and dishwashers all can’t escape the annoying white marks that are pretty tough to remove.

 What is limescale?